emiliarepo/dad-quiz-app/README.md

 The statistics view can be accessed from the bar graph icon in the top right corner - if launched in debug mode, the "DEBUG" label might visually cover the button but you can still click it.

+**File Structure:** I didn't realise the project came with a template file structure, so I started my own project from scratch... there's quite a bit of repetition in the different screen files, and I definitely would've written cleaner code had I known about it.
+I'm writing this as I'm preparing to submit the project, so I'd honestly rather not go back and improve the structure.
+If it works, it works.

 ## Getting Started

 You can run the app with `flutter run` - for example: <br />